open-feature/go-sdk/README.md

 In some situations, it may be beneficial to register multiple providers in the same application.
 This is possible using [named clients](#named-clients), which is covered in more details below.

-### Context-aware evaluation
+### Targeting

 Sometimes, the value of a flag must consider some dynamic criteria about the application or user, such as the user's location, IP, email address, or the server's location.
 In OpenFeature, we refer to this as [targeting](https://openfeature.dev/specification/glossary#targeting).
-If the flag management system you're using supports targeting, you can provide the input data using the `EvaluationContext`.
+If the flag management system you're using supports targeting, you can provide the input data using the [evaluation context](https://openfeature.dev/docs/reference/concepts/evaluation-context).

 ```go
 // set a value to the global context